20 Greatest Nomadic Horse Cultures in World History

 Famous Historical Figures: Árpád, Taksony, Géza

-The Magyars were a Uralic-speaking nomadic people who migrated westward from the steppes near the Ural Mountains in the 9th century CE.
-Forming a confederation of seven tribes, they entered the Carpathian Basin around 895 CE under the leadership of Árpád.
-This migration, often called the “Hungarian Conquest,” was strategic and opportunistic, as they filled a power vacuum left by declining Frankish and Bulgar control.
-Chronicler Constantine VII Porphyrogenitus noted their exceptional cavalry skills and called them “fearsome in speed and silence.”
+The Magyars were a Uralic-speaking nomadic people.
+They migrated westward from the steppes near the Ural Mountains in the 9th century CE, forming a confederation of seven tribes.
+Magyars crossed into the Carpathian Basin around 895 CE, under the leadership of Árpád.
+The movement is known as the “Hungarian Conquest” in Hungarian history.
+They quickly expanded their territory, taking advantage of a power vacuum created by weakening Frankish and Bulgar control.
+Chronicler Constantine VII Porphyrogenitus described them as “fearsome in speed and silence” due to their cavalry skills.

-Throughout the early 10th century, the Magyars launched devastating raids into Germany, Italy, and France, striking as far west as Burgundy and the Pyrenees.
-Their most notable defeat came at the Battle of Lechfeld in 955 CE, where Otto I of East Francia crushed their forces, halting their western expansion.
-This loss marked a turning point, prompting the Magyars to settle permanently and adopt Christianity under King Stephen I in the early 11th century.
+Over the next few decades, they conducted large-scale raids into Germany, Italy, and France, as far west as Burgundy and the Pyrenees.
+They were decisively defeated by Otto I, the King of East Francia, at the Battle of Lechfeld in 955 CE, which marked the end of their western expansion.
+The Magyars subsequently settled permanently in the Carpathian Basin, where they converted to Christianity under King Stephen I in the early 11th century.

 Cumans arriving in Hungary in 1239.